Chelation therapy is considered an alternative medicine that has the purpose of removing “heavy metals” and toxins from the body.

 How Chelation Therapy Works

+What is EDTA?
 EDTA is a type of man-made synthetic amino acid.
 As an alternative, some practictioners also use another substance in EDTA’s place called DMPS (2,3-Dimercapto-1-propanesulfonic acid), which works similarly.
 EDTA chelation therapy works by binding salts to molecules in the blood once EDTA is administered into someone’s veins.
-After EDTA attaches to heavy metals, together they both move to the kidneys where they are eliminated from the body through urine.
+After EDTA attaches to heavy metals, together they both move to the kidneys where their elimination from the body occurs through urine.

 It’s possible that “chelating agents” like EDTA and DMPS can help detoxify the body of toxic elements that contribute to many types of chronic diseases.
 Chelating agents have specific bonds that form between organic molecules and metals.
 This gives them the ability to “bind” to metals that build up in the blood, major organs and blood vessels.